Friday, May 1, 2026

 pest control:

-- the rats are gone for now, although i noticed some candy wrappers in the laundry last night. no droppings. i hope it fell through the floor and i duct taped over some more cracks to try to stop that.
+- the rats are gone for now, although i have noticed some random candy wrappers and what might be orange seeds in the laundry. something might be running around in there, still. no droppings. i hope it fell through the floor and i duct taped over some more cracks to try to stop that.

 - i haven't seen anymore roaches in the back after lysoling and sealing the vents. there may be roaches in the walls eating the rat carcasses and their feces. it may be a problem in the long run.